platformsh/platformsh-docs/sites/friday/src/add-services/influxdb.md

 - Rename the `user` key to `username`.
 - Move the `org`, `bucket` and `api_token` keys so they're contained in a dictionary under the `query` key.

-If you're relying on any other attributes connecting to InfluxDB, they remain accessible as top-level keys from the [`{{< vendor/prefix >}}_RELATIONSHIPS` environment variable](#relationship-reference), aside from those addressed above:
+If you're relying on any other attributes connecting to InfluxDB, they remain accessible as environment variable from the [service environment variable](#relationship-reference), aside from those addressed above:

 ### From a 1.x version